-I’ve heard of some Internet providers charging a monthly “rental fee” for the cable modem.
+Some Internet providers charging a monthly “rental fee” for the modem.
 This is really outrageous and you should protest and threaten to buy your own if they don’t waive this fee.
 Cable modems cost around $60 so after a few years of rental fees, they will be making pure profit at your expense.
 So, go to your cable company’s website and look for a list of approved modems (or just Google it), then buy it yourself on Amazon and save the monthly fees!

 Tethering Your Android Phone

 If you have an Android phone with Internet access, you might be able to “tether” it to your computer, basically allowing you to get Internet access for your computer through your phone.
 I wouldn’t use this technique to watch a movie or anything like that.
 It will work for normal email and light web browsing.
 Check your carrier’s policies about bandwidth and total download amounts.
 You could eat through any limits pretty quickly by doing this and actually spend more if you have the wrong kind of plan.
 But, if you have a data plan with lots of GB of data, or unlimited data, go for it.

 Some carriers allow tethering on iPhones, but you’ll have to pay an extra fee for it (perhaps $20).
-But hey, this is still less than half the cost of any land-line Internet access that I know of, so it could be a good solution for you.
+But hey, it could be a good solution for you.
 Check with your carrier and be careful about data limits that could really raise the cost.